d-oliveros/nest/README.md

 });

-// This function is executed in the PhantomJS contex;
+// This function is executed in the PhantomJS context
 // we have no access to the context out of this function someRoute.scraper = function() {
 	var data = {